nagabalajitg/Distributed-Algorithms/README.md

    #### Implementation :
    Each process is a background worker, read data like event-loop.
    #### Steps :
-    1. Enter no of process & initial amount.
+    1. Enter no of process.
-    2. Enter Number
+    2. Enter Channel Type
+    3. Enter initial amount for all processes
+    4. Enter Number to do message transfer and to record global state
         1. To send White-Message
             1. Enter Source process ID
             2. Enter Destination process ID